K-PaaS/application-platform-guide-eng/install/application_platform/bosh.md

 ### <div id='2.3.6'/>2.3.6.
 BOSH Login
 {iaas}/creds.yml file is created below the BOSH installation folder when BOSH is installed.
 Creds.yml has BOSH authentication information and logs in to BOSH using creds.yml.
-After logging in to BOSH, PaaS-TA may be installed using the BOSH CLI command.
+After logging in to BOSH, AP may be installed using the BOSH CLI command.
 **To deploy VMs using BOSH, you MUST login to BOSH.**
 BOSH Login command are as follows.

 ```
-$ cd ~/workspace/paasta-deployment/bosh
+$ cd ~/workspace/ap-deployment/bosh
 $ export BOSH_CA_CERT=$(bosh int ./{iaas}/creds.yml --path /director_ssl/ca)
 $ export BOSH_CLIENT=admin
 $ export BOSH_CLIENT_SECRET=$(bosh int ./{iaas}/creds.yml --path /admin_password)